Convex-Dev/convex.cljc/module/cvm/doc/API.md

 Macro.

-Given a Clojure keyword, returns the corresponding standard error code (any of the Convex keyword the CVM itself uses):
+Given a Clojure keyword, returns the corresponding standard error code.

+   Those are errors codes used by the CVM itself:

    - `:ARGUMENT`
    - `:ARITY`